SantoriniDave.com

 Luxury Hotels

-The Inn at the Roman Forum (Monti): A unique luxury hotel with its own Roman ruins on-site and a rooftop terrace overlooking the Forum.
+Inn at the Roman Forum (Monti): A unique luxury hotel with its own Roman ruins on-site and a rooftop terrace overlooking the Forum.

-NH Collection Roma Fori Imperiali (Fori Imperiali): A sophisticated hotel with a stunning rooftop bar offering panoramic views over the Roman Forum and Piazza Venezia.
+NH Collection Fori Imperiali (Fori Imperiali): A sophisticated hotel with a stunning rooftop bar offering panoramic views over the Roman Forum and Piazza Venezia.

 H10 Palazzo Galla (Trevi/Monti Border): A chic and modern hotel with a beautiful rooftop terrace, perfectly located between Monti and the Trevi Fountain.